uclaacmai/tf-workshop-series/README.md

 # Tensorflow Workshop Series

-Code, Slides, &amp; Materials for our Tensorflow Workshop Series
+Code, Slides, &amp; Materials for our Tensorflow Workshop Series, Spring Quarter 2017

 ### Getting a Python and Machine Learning Environment Up and Running